 Now that you know how the collection process works, let's tag along with paper, metal, plastic, and glass to find out what happens beyond the conveyor belt.

 When paper arrives at the mill, it is loaded into a “de-inker."
 This machine removes ink from paper fibers through a chemical washing process.
 After de-inking, the paper is mixed with water and solvents in a giant blender called a “pulper."
 The resulting product is called pulp slurry.

 The pulp slurry is then moved to a giant washing machine that spins it at high speed, removing any unwanted particles such as string or glue.
 After washing, the clean pulp continues on to a press and is wound onto giant rolls.

-Unlike some other recyclables, paper degrades each time it is recycled, so it can’t always be used to make new paper.
+Unlike some other recyclables, paper degrades each time it is recycled, so it can't always be used to make new paper.
 It can be used to make insulation for homes and even toilet paper, though!
-Can you think of other recycled paper items you have used (e.g., picture frames, paper towels, books, etc.)?
+Can you think of other recycled paper items you have used?
+Some examples may be picture frames, paper towels, and books.

 After leaving the MRF, metals are sent to a metal mill.
-Using extremely high heat (up to 2800° F!), the recycled metals become a molten liquid.
-The molten metal is cast into molds, becoming metal bars called “ingots.”
-The ingots are then shipped to manufacturers who use them to make everything from aluminum cans to file cabinets, tin foil and even bridges!
+Using extremely high heat (up to 2800° F or about 1538° C!), the recycled metals become a molten liquid.
+The molten metal is cast into molds, becoming metal bars called "ingots."
+The ingots are then shipped to manufacturers who use them to make everything from aluminum cans to file cabinets, tin foil, and even bridges!

 If you look on the bottom of most recyclable plastic items, you will see a number.
 Each type of plastic is given a number from one to seven.
 When recyclable plastic arrives at a reclaiming facility, it needs to be divided according to its number.
 The most common type of plastic is #1.
 This is the plastic used to make soda and water bottles.